 Temperature loggers are ideal in any situation where temperature is important.
 Common areas of use include monitoring the transport and storage of temperature sensitive products such as food, vaccines, medicine, chemicals and pathology samples.
-They can also monitor processes such as freezing, washing, sterilizing, and incubating.
+They can also monitor processes such as freezing, washing, sterilising, and incubating.

 A temperature logger can tell you: